creativescala/creative-scala/src/pages/hof/index.md

 In this chapter we're going to learn how to draw flowers and to use functions as first-class values.

 We know that programs work with values, but not all values are *first-class*.
-A first-class value is something we can pass as a parameter to a method or return as a result from a method call.
+A first-class value is something we can pass as a parameter to a method, or return as a result from a method call, or give a name using `val`.

 If we pass a function as an argument to another function then: